 602-266-0550 x106 | email@example.com

 KJ Philp is a U.S. Air Force Public Affairs veteran and a graduate of Arizona State University’s Walter Cronkite School of Journalism and Mass Communication.
-In 2016, he was named Most Inspirational [Individual] in Publishing by the Businesswoman Elite Awards, presented by Corp America.
+In 2016, he was named Most Inspirational [Individual] in Publishing by the Business Elite Awards, presented by Corp America.
 He is a member of the National Gay and Lesbian Journalists Association, a Kappa Tau Alpha inductee and a U.S. Air Force Commendation Medal recipient.
-Originally from the Seattle area, KJ is a also die-hard Seahawks fan and a shameless Starbucks addict.
+Originally from the Seattle area, KJ is a also die-hard Seahawks fan and a shameless Starbucks addict who can be found brunching at the hottest vegan spots with his puggle sidekick, Koa.

 602-266-0550 x110 | firstname.lastname@example.org